4851 McWillie Circle • Jackson, MS 39206

 Phone: (601) 987-3709 • Fax: 601-987-4960

-The Jackson Public Schools Montessori program is now in its sixth year.
+The Jackson Public Schools Montessori program is in its twelfth year.
 Students, parents and teachers are excited and pleased with the success of this program.

 Montessori education offers multi-aged classrooms with a strong emphasis on interactive, self-directed learning for pre-school and elementary children.
 At the heart of Montessori education is the emphasis on developing a child's sense of independence, responsibility, and respect for others.
 Each class includes students from more than one age group.
 For example, in a 3-6 classroom there are 8 three-year old children, 8 four-year old children and 8 five-year old children.
 The 6-9 classrooms also have a three-year age group of children, 8 six-year old students, 8 seven-year old students and 8 eight-year old students.
 The three-year age span provides a family-like grouping in which learning takes place naturally.
 The children stay with the same teacher for three years.